apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 Existing users of the experimental Go SDK need to update to new `v2` import paths to start using the latest versions of the SDK.
 This is can be done by adding `v2` to the import paths, changing `github.com/apache/beam/sdks/go/`... to `github.com/apache/beam/sdks/v2/go/`... where applicable, and then running `go mod tidy`.

-Further documentation on using the SDK is available in the [Beam Programming Guide](/documentation/programming-guide/), and in the package Go Doc at https://pkg.go.dev/github.com/apache/beam/sdks/v2/go/pkg/beam.
+Further documentation on using the SDK is available in the [Beam Programming Guide](/documentation/programming-guide/), and in the package [Go Doc](https://pkg.go.dev/github.com/apache/beam/sdks/v2/go/pkg/beam).

 ## Feature Support